patternfly/training-scenarios/html-css/building-blocks/step4-instructions.md

   // code for form component
 </div>
 ```
-<strong>Note:</strong> Make sure to do this step for all five.
+<strong>Note:</strong> Make sure to do this step for all five `form` components.

 4) <strong>Add a modifier class to the grid layout.</strong>

 Use the `pf-m-gutter` class to modify the `pf-l-grid` class so that there is equal spacing around all children.

-To the outermost wrapper add the class `pf-m-gutter` after `pf-l-grid` but inside the quotation marks.
+Add the class `pf-m-gutter` after `pf-l-grid` to the outermost wrapper, inside the quotation marks.

 It should look like: `<div class="pf-l-grid pf-m-gutter">`